chuphalashit19/Machine-Learning-Basics/README.md

 # Machine-Learning-Basics
 Here i have worked on some of basics of ML and their different techniques .
 Also here i have predicted dew things using a data set.

+# Multiple-Regression-ML-
+Now we make use of multiple attributes in a table to predict Co2 Emission for a new vehicle Here we doing an assumption using a data set of car emission.
+We assume co2 emission for a new car using the historical data.
+We use the Machine Learning technique called Multiple Linear Regression to predict the data.
+Also i make use of scikit learn to do some mathematical equations.
+Go through code set by set to understand.